 The Yellowknife region has over 20,000 residents in the communities of Dettah, Fort Resolution, Lutsel K’e, NDilo, and Yellowknife.

 Stanton Territorial Hospital offers a full spectrum of health care services for patients throughout NWT and the Kitikmeot region of Nunavut.
 It has a 24-hour ER, 20 bed Medicine Unit, 10 bed Pediatrics Unit, 10 bed Psychiatry Unit, 12 bed Extended Care Unit, 13 bed Obstetrics Unit, 4 bed Intensive Care Unit, 4 chair dialysis unit, and 10 bed Surgery Unit.
 There are several permanent specialist services (pediatrics, obstetrics/gynecology, internal medicine, general surgery, anesthesiology, orthopedics, ophthalmology, psychiatry, ENT, radiology) and 11 visiting ones.
 Diagnostic imaging services include CT, x-ray, ultrasound, and fluoroscopy.
 The referral centre for more complex cases is Edmonton.

-The new Stanton Territorial Hospital is currently being built.
+The new Stanton Territorial Hospital has opened.
 Due to the high costs of this hospital, the building of new health centres in some communities have been delayed.

 Tlicho covers communities of Behchoko, Whati, Gameti, and Wekweeti.
 There is no hospital in this region, only community health centres staffed by nurses.
 The referral centre is Yellowknife or Edmonton for more complex patients.